chipitaps/fred-scraper/README.md

-# FRED Scraper

-🚀 Supercharge your economic research with automated collection of economic data from the Federal Reserve Economic Data (FRED) database!
+Automate your economic research with comprehensive data collection from the Federal Reserve Economic Data (FRED) database.

-The FRED Scraper automates the collection of economic data series from the Federal Reserve Economic Data API, giving you access to thousands of economic indicators including CPI, GDP, unemployment rates, interest rates, and much more.
-Perfect for economists, researchers, analysts, and data scientists who need accurate, up-to-date economic intelligence without manual work.
+This tool streamlines the collection of economic data series from the Federal Reserve Economic Data API, providing access to thousands of economic indicators including CPI, GDP, unemployment rates, interest rates, and much more.
+Designed for economists, researchers, analysts, and data scientists who need accurate, up-to-date economic intelligence without manual data gathering.

 **Target Audience:** Economists, researchers, financial analysts, data scientists, academics, policy makers **Primary Use Cases:** Economic research, market analysis, data collection for reports, academic studies, financial modeling

-## What Does FRED Scraper Do?
+## What Does This Tool Do?

-This tool collects economic data series from the Federal Reserve Economic Data (FRED) database, supporting both search-based discovery and direct series access.
+This tool collects economic data series from the Federal Reserve Economic Data (FRED) database through search-based discovery.
 It delivers:

 - **Series Metadata**: Complete information about each economic data series including title, units, frequency, and seasonal adjustment
 - **Search Capabilities**: Full-text search across thousands of economic indicators